syncfusion-content/wpf-docs/wpf/SpellChecker/Getting-Started.md

 ## Restrict the spell check operation

-If you want to restrict the spellcheck operation, use the `EnableSpellCheck` property value as `false`.If the `EnableSpellCheck` property value is `false`, you will not be able to use both the context menu and SpellCheck dialogue to perform spell checking operations.
+If you want to restrict the spell check operation, use the `EnableSpellCheck` property value as `false`.If the `EnableSpellCheck` property value is `false`, you will not be able to use both the context menu and SpellCheck dialogue to perform spell checking operations.
 The default value of `EnableSpellCheck` property is `true`.

 {% tabs %}
 {% highlight xaml %}